Dayzure/entra-gsa-labs/README.md

  - [ ] work out automation to simulate the client being in "local" network and sometimes being "on internet".
 Ref.: https://github.com/Dayzure/entra-gsa-labs/issues/3
  - [ ] enforce accelerated networking on all the VMs and include notes about the VM Size requriements regarding that.
 Ref.: https://github.com/Dayzure/entra-gsa-labs/issues/7
  - [ ] add PowerShell script to be manually executed on the domain controller.
 The script shall include the policy to allow log-on via remote desktop services to the Remote Desktop Users group and the newly created security group.

-# Changelog
-- 2025-01-20 Adding VM Size SKU paramter to be flexible in chosing your deployment.